 How much do consumers know about cannabis?

 The prevalence of educational messaging suggests that the average Canadian doesn’t have a lot of knowledge or awareness about cannabis.
 In order to see if educational messaging is worthwhile, we looked into what Canadians know about the cannabis they consume.

 When asked what type of strain (indica, sativa, hybrid, or CBD-forward) they last consumed, almost half of Canadians had no idea.
 This could result from users not having access to that information, or not caring about it.

 We also ask users about their knowledge of legal cannabis brands.
 About 40% of cannabis consumers were not aware of any legal cannabis brands from a list of over 100.
 Over 55% of cannabis users were not able to identify which cannabis brands they had ever tried.
 Also, 60% didn’t know which brands they had consumed in the past 4 weeks.
 These metrics suggest a huge lack of brand knowledge across the market, despite significant advertising spend by large brands.

 How much does consumers’ knowledge affect their purchase decisions?

-One might think that this confidence might be driven by heavy cannabis users.
+One might think that this confidence is driven by heavy cannabis users.
 It is generally true that they are more confident in their purchases.
-Almost half of heavy users report that they are very confident and another third are somewhat confident in their cannabis purchase.
-Moderate and light consumers are more likely to be only somewhat confident or neutral, but even they feel generally confident about their purchases.
+Almost half report that they are very confident and another third are somewhat confident in their cannabis purchase.
+Moderate and light consumers are more likely to be somewhat confident or neutral, but even they feel generally confident about their purchases.
 Light users feel neutral or more confident about their cannabis purchases almost 70% of the time.
-Consumers across the spectrum of cannabis consumption feel confident about their purchases.
-This might mean that cannabis is not so different from other consumer goods.

 Is educational messaging helping the cannabis market overall?